-Trahan Architects has just unveiled the design of the USA Pavilion for Expo 2025 Osaka-Kansai in Japan.
+Trahan Architects has just completed the USA Pavilion for Expo 2025 Osaka-Kansai in Japan.
+As the public opening date, April 13, approaches, the USA Pavilion is finalizing preparations to host visitors.
 During the six-month expo, the proposal aims to showcase American architecture, innovation, culture, and industry.
 The display will be focused on celebrating contemporary American achievements in various fields, featuring exhibitions focused on sustainability, space exploration, education, and entrepreneurship.

 This article is the second in a series focusing on the Architecture of the Metaverse.
 ArchDaily has collaborated with John Marx, AIA, the founding design principal and Chief Artistic Officer of Form4 Architecture, to bring you monthly articles that seek to define the Metaverse, convey the potential of this new realm as well as understand its constraints.